Unidata/awips2/docs/install/install-cave.md

 Regardless of what Operating System CAVE is running on, these general requirements are recommended in order for CAVE to perform optimally:

-- Java
+- Java 1.8
 - OpenGL 2.0 Compatible Devices
 - At least 4GB RAM
 - At least 2GB Disk Space for Caching
+- NVIDIA Graphics Card
 - [Latest NVIDIA Driver](http://www.nvidia.com/Download/index.aspx?lang=en-us)
-> Note: NVIDIA Quadro graphics card is recommended for full visualization capability
+> Note: While other graphics cards *may* work, NVIDIA Quadro graphics card is recommended for full visualization capability

 ---